GodotSteam/GodotSteam-Docs/docs/classes/game_server.md

 !!! function "client_approved"
 	Client has been approved to connect to this game server.

-	Emits signal in response to function sendUserConnectAndAuthenticate (currently missing from Server).

 	!!! returns "Returns"
 		| Key | Type | Notes |